CZ-NIC/knot-resolver/modules/policy/README.rst

 Each policy *rule* has two parts: a *filter* and an *action*.
 A *filter* selects which queries will be affected by the policy, and *action* which modifies queries matching the associated filter.
 Typically a rule is defined as follows: ``filter(action(action parameters), filter parameters)``.
 For example, a filter can be ``suffix`` which matches queries whose suffix part is in specified set, and one of possible actions is ``DENY``, which denies resolution.
 These are combined together into ``policy.suffix(policy.DENY, {todname('badguy.example.')})``.
 The rule is effective when it is added into rule table using ``policy.add()``, please see `Policy examples`_.

+This module is enabled by default because it implements mandatory :rfc:`6761` logic.
-By default, if no rule applies to a query, built-in rules for `special-use <https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml>`_ and `locally-served <http://www.iana.org/assignments/locally-served-dns-zone>`_ domain names are applied.
-These built-in rules can be overriden using action ``PASS``, see `Policy examples`_ below.
+When no rule applies to a query, built-in rules for `special-use <https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml>`_ and `locally-served <http://www.iana.org/assignments/locally-served-dns-zones>`_ domain names are applied.
+These rules can be overriden by action ``PASS``, see `Policy examples`_ below.
+For debugging purposes you can also add ``modules.unload('policy')`` to your config to unload the module.

 Filters